 Photovoltaic (PV) technology has emerged as a game-changing innovation in the field of renewable energy.
-Utilising the power of the sun, this technology has the potential to revolutionise the way we generate electricity, reducing our dependence on fossil fuels and mitigating the environmental impact of traditional energy sources.
+Utilising the power of the sun, this solar PV technology has the potential to revolutionise the way we generate electricity, reducing our dependence on fossil fuels and mitigating the environmental impact of traditional energy sources.
 In this article, we will delve into the intricacies of photovoltaic technology to help you get informed of the benefits of switching to solar power.

 At its core, photovoltaic technology involves the direct conversion of sunlight into electricity.
 The process is made possible through the use of solar cells, which are the fundamental building blocks of PV systems.
 Solar cells are typically made from semiconducting materials, such as silicon, that have the ability to convert sunlight into electricity through a phenomenon known as the photovoltaic effect.